 note 1 - Rose Hill Cemetery - There are 234 persons buried in this Protestant Cemetery, representing 10 nationalities, the majority being from South Wales.

 Today only 80 grave markers remain, for two reasons.
-Affordable markers were usually made of wood, which have since disintegrated.
-And, according to a Park brochure, granite stones were vandalized or removed, before the Park District assumed land ownership, in 1973.
-There used to be a dead end road right to the Cemetery so you can imagine....
+Affordable markers 150 years ago were usually made of wood, which have since disintegrated.
+And, according to a Park brochure, more permanent granite stones and iron fences were vandalized or removed, before the Park District assumed land ownership, in 1973.

-Note the cones on the ground in all three photos of Jim's Place.
-"Imagine if one hit you on the head", Jean said.....
+Coulter Pine cones are shown on the ground in all three photos of Jim's Place.

 Out on the trail, it was a changeable weather day.
-On the Coal Canyon trail, we were on a steep trail for some time, hikers peeling off clothing layers off, only to put have to put them back on later, as we approached the ridge, where a cold wind was blowing.
+On the Coal Canyon trail, we were on an extended steep uphill walk and hikers peeled off clothing layers, only to put them back on, 40 minutes later, as we approached the ridge, where a cold wind was blowing.

-I should mention that my friend Rich is not shown in any photos, except the group photo, because he suspected he had a minor foot fracture.
-He accompanied us to Rose Hill Cemetery, but declined to go further, spending the day below in the hollow, reading and getting in some general walking.
+I should mention that my friend Rich is not shown in any photos, following the group photo, because he suspected he had a minor foot fracture.
+Rich accompanied us to Rose Hill Cemetery, but declined to go further, spending the day below in the hollow, reading & getting in some general walking.

 Sheep say it nonchalantly as they mill about.
-In a large herd like this one, it's a continuous sound, and the simultaneous call of high, mid-range, and low notes, from male & female and young & old was pleasant.
+In a large herd like this one, it's a continuous sound, and the simultaneous call of high, mid-range, and low notes, from male & female and young & old was really a pleasant music.